disco252/pwnagotchi-plugins/README.md

 ======================================================================================================================================================================================

 ble_wardrive.py will scan on it's own loop, below is an interval you can set.
-It will report what it sees on Discord, RSSI, name, latitude, longitude and altitude.
+It will report what it sees on Discord, RSSI, name, latitude, longitude, altitude(from gps or google api), device fingerprinting/classification, mesh network detection, vulnerability detection (static mac, weak names, services), anomaly detection(intervals and abnormal data), rogue device detection.

 This does not interfere with any bluetooth tether.
 Note: This script in it's current state does not invoke the WiFi - Google Geolocation API is incomplete, however it functions via GPSD with a GPS dongle.